libdebug/libdebug/docs/source/basic_features.rst

 You can also choose to debug the program starting from the just after the *execve* call, following the flow of the loader.
 By default, the debugger will continue to the entry point of the binary before giving you control.
 You can change this behavior by setting the `continue_to_binary_entrypoint` parameter to False.

+Please note that this feature assumes the binary is well-formed.
+If the ELF header is corrupt, the binary entrypoint will not be resolved correctly.
+As such, setting this parameter to False is a good practice when you don't want libdebug to rely on that information.

-Please keep in mind that creating a debugger object will not start the execution automatically.
+Creating a debugger object will not start the execution automatically.
 In fact, you can reuse the same debugger to iteratively run multiple instances of the program.
 This is particularly useful for smart bruteforcing or fuzzing scripts.

 As for the other parameters of the debugger, we will mention them later in the documentation.